uabrc/uabrc.github.io/docs/account_management/leaving_uab.md

 If your life and career plans take you away from UAB, then this article is designed to help you.
 We hope to give you a better understanding of your responsibilities and what to expect for your account and data.

+All research data produced as part of UAB research is owned by UAB, and certain funding agencies (e.g. NIH) have strict data retention and sharing regulations.
+Transferring UAB-owned data requires the involvement of the [Office of Research](https://www.uab.edu/research/home/about/contact-us), specifically the [Office of Sponsored Programs (OSP)](https://www.uab.edu/research/home/osp-about/contact).

-If you are in doubt after reading this article, we highly recommend [contacting us](../help/support.md).
+If you have questions, concerns, or any doubt after reading this page, we highly recommend [contacting us](../help/support.md).

 <!-- markdownlint-disable MD046 -->
 !!! important